woodstone121/DeepCore/_posts/2017-04-11-Measuring_Performance_part1.md

 ![alt text][2pred3]

 Should we let a single box detect multiple airplanes?
+If you just want to find airplanes, you might not care whether a box touches one plane or more than one.
+But if your goal is to count planes, then you really want to enforce strict correspondence between boxes and planes.
+If you want to restrict boxes to planes, then you can enforce that rule in the error calculation.
+My error calculator supports both.

 #### False Positives
 ![alt text][total_miss]
 ![alt text][double_down]

 The picture on the left is clearly a miss.
 The box just missed the target.
 But what about the picture on the right?
-Should be count both of those as hits, or count just one?
+Should we count both of those as hits, or count just one?
+Or should we discount the overlapping portion in some way?

-I made the following decisions about these questions.
+## Conclusions

-We do care if the boxes are oversized.
-An object with a **Jaccard Index** over 0.4 is probably a good detection.
-So we could apply a threshold to the **Jaccard Index**, and say all scores over 0.4 are good detections and scores below 0.4 are not.
-However, we'd still like to give the model some credit for an oversized detection box, so instead of a threshold, we can also try summing up the **Jaccard Scores** for all partial detections.
-So an oversized (or undersized) detection box still counts for less than a perfect box, but we haven't just thrown them out either.
+I made my own decisions on these questions, and wrote a calculator that scores models based on my criteria.
+In some cases, I supported more than one option so we could tailor our error measurement to specific problems.